Skip to main content

 How did you feel on Day 2 compared to Day 1 of the test?
 If your stomach was upset on Day 1, but not on Day 2, or if the symptoms were milder than on Day 1, you may have a sensitivity to lactose and may be lactose intolerant.
 To determine this, we recommend talking with your doctor.
 If you have a lactose sensitivity, LACTAID® Products can help you eat dairy again without the discomfort.
 Learn more about living with lactose intolerance.

-It’s Important to Consult with Your Doctor
+It’s Important To Consult With Your Doctor

 The lactose intolerance test outlined here is simply a self-test.
 While this test can help you understand if you might have lactose intolerance, you should speak with a doctor to receive an official diagnosis.

-List of Common Dairy Food and Beverages that Contain Lactose
+List of Common Dairy Food and Beverages That Contain Lactose

 Milk: whole, low-fat, skim